junzhang6/Juns-Academic-Projects/Intro to Data Science/README.md

  - Scraping data from webpages.

 ### One Shiny App Project:
- - Using Vancouver climate data to design a visually interactive dashboard of results as a Shiny App.
+ - Using Vancouver climate data to design a visually interactive dashboard of results as a Shiny App ([View](https://shiny.rcg.sfu.ca/u/jza212/Vancouver_Climate_Change/)).